 If your ex-spouse wants to take your child on an out-of-state vacation, here are a few things you should do:

 - Make sure your ex asks for permission, if necessary.
 Certain child custody plans and state laws require a parent to notify the other before going on an out-of-state vacation.
 Make sure you have been asked for permission before your ex leaves the state.

 - Get the vacation plan in writing.
-Requiring proof of the vacation puts responsibility on your ex-spouse to adhere to their original plan.
+Requiring proof of the vacation puts the responsibility on your ex-spouse to adhere to their original plan.
 If they don’t, you can use the proof to settle matters in court.

 - Ask your ex for an itinerary.
 A detailed plan for their vacation can put you at ease and allow you to act accordingly in case of an emergency.
-Ask for dates, destination spots, hotel contact information, addresses, emergency numbers and flight numbers and times.
+Ask for dates, destination spots, hotel contact information, addresses, emergency numbers, and flight numbers and times.

 - Collect contact information.
 Grab as much contact information as needed, which may include the phone numbers of other members of the trip or the people your ex and child are visiting in another state.

 - Request an order from the court.
 If your spouse refuses to talk to you and the vacation is not allowed according to your parenting plan, you can petition the court for a modification of custody to stop the vacation.